Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 In the short term, before the 1.0/4.0 releases, we will make parts of `pk.h` private, and provide replacements where needed.
 The goal of the project is to make the desired parts private (i.e. no longer part of the documented API), and to ensure that the replacements are working.
 The old API can still be used under the hood in Mbed TLS.

-In the medium term, in TF-PSA-Crypto 1.x and Mbed TLS 4.x, we will remove the internal uses of private APIs from Mbed TLS and TF-PSA-Crypto, then remove the implementation those private APIs.
+In the medium term, in TF-PSA-Crypto 1.x and Mbed TLS 4.x, we will remove the internal uses of private APIs from Mbed TLS and TF-PSA-Crypto, then remove the implementation of those private APIs.

 In the long term, we want to fully replace `pk.h` with PSA APIs.
 This is a work topic for the PSA Crypto API working group.
 The API design is still at an early stage, far too early to be taken into account here.